mislitzer/lunar_lander/README.md

 # Lunar Lander

-Lunar Lander by Tobi Heiss & Martin Islitzer
+Lunar Lander Game by Tobi Heiss & Martin Islitzer.
-Written in Python
+The Game is implemented in Python.

 ### Prerequisites